Coding to Interface

 Again pretty common piece of code but again this one has even more problems:

-• It is hard to unit-test due to implicit dependency
+class.
+All dependencies should always be explicit not implicit. - It is hard to unit-test due to implicit dependency

-• If we wanted to change database credentials, we need to edit the User class which is not good; every class should be completely modular or black box.
-If we need to operate further on it, we should actually use its public properties and methods instead of editing it again and again.
+class which is not good; every class should be completely modular or black box.
+If we need to operate further on it, we should actually use its public properties and methods instead of editing it again and again. - Let's assume right now class is using MySQL as database.
+What if we wanted to use some other type of database ?
+You will have to modify class.

-• The User class does not necessarily need to know about database connection, it should be confined to its own functionality only.
-So writing database connection code in User class doesn't make it modular.
-This defeats the Single responsibility principle.
+class does not necessarily need to know about database connection, it should be confined to its own functionality only.
+So writing database connection code inUser

 You might wonder above code has problems but these days we write code based on MVC design pattern and follow best practices and write modern code but I am sure below code is pretty common even today using any framework you use: